kevin218/Eureka/docs/source/ecf.rst

 src_pos_type
 ''''''''''''
-Determine the source position on the detector when not given in header (Options: gaussian, weighted, max, or hst).
+Determine the source position on the detector.
+Options: header, gaussian, weighted, max, or hst.
+The value 'header' uses the value of SRCYPOS in the FITS header.

 centroidtrim
 ''''''''''''